-Isla Bartolomé is one of the newest volcanic islets in the archipelago with only 1.2 sq. km / 0.5 sq. m of land mass.
+Isla Bartolomé is one of the newest volcanic islets in the archipelago, with only 1.2 sq. km / 0.5 sq. m of land mass.
 What makes it special is how austere this place is compared to other stops.
 It really feels like you’re on the moon with all that lava rock.
-If you’ve been to Iceland with us you’ll appreciate this sentiment.
+If you’ve been to Iceland with us, you’ll appreciate this sentiment.

 The blue-footed booby is one of many species we will admire…but none will elicit the same prepubescent teenager snickering from us as boobies.
-Because boobies.
+Because of boobies.

 The bane of every gay tour operator is trying to sell a cruise without making “watersports” sound sexual.
-Get your mind out of the gutter, and your butt into a square cut.
+Get your mind out of the gutter and your butt into a square cut.
 Then Let’s.
 Get.
 Snorkelling!

 1. You’ll smarten up.